dogemackenzie/kawpow-pool/README.md

 }
 ```
-Create a pool config for you coins:
+### Create a pool config for you coins:

     mv pool_configs/neoxa_example.json pool_configs/neoxa.json

-Change "address": "GXUJSRkFHc6AJXMRyZTcA1xorKkXpU2RRe", to your pool created wallet address in file neoxa.json: Make sure to change the user/password for Daemon user.
+### Change "address": "Your Generated Address", to your pool created wallet address in file neoxa.json: Make sure to change the user/password for Daemon user.
 Needs to make what you created in ~/.neoxa/neoxa.conf

     cd pool_configs
     nano neoxa.json